rockthejvm/rockthejvm-site/src/content/articles/immutable-linked-lists-in-scala-with-call-by-name-and-lazy-values.md

 Think about it: this operation in Java would have been done in 3 steps:

-- new node
+- New node
-- new node's prev is 1
+- New node's prev is 1
-- 1's next is the new node
+- 1s next is the new node

 If we can execute that new `1 ⇆ 2` _in the same expression_, we've made it; we can then recursively apply this operation on the rest of the list.
 Strangely enough, it's possible.
 Here's how we can do it.
 We'll define two more methods in the main trait: